vaceletm/BlogPost/TuleapRackspace.md

 * Jenkins master is just a thin instance (Performance-1... you know, Java stuff) running 24/7.
 * Build slaves are spawned "just in time" when a commit occurs, the slave last for 30mn if there is nothing to build and is destroyed.
-If another job need the slave, it's reused.
-Here we use Performance1-4 for better IO throughput
+If another job needs the slave, it's reused.
+Here we use Performance1-4 for better IO throughput.

 Just in time slaves with JClouds
 --------------------------------